iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> this isn't a reflective rating on this app; however, maybe this is proof on how well my VPN is working.. because i don't live in PA. does it even matter that i don't live in PA, if i was wanting to use the app? this raises another concern of mine. my VPN is on all the time, so how could this app, if i did set it up, know where I've been? does it all permission to bypass VPN settings? if not, how would it accurately know where I've been? or have i been mislead on what a VPN does?<br> :date: __2021-01-08 06:20:15__

+> Unfortunately, not enough people use this for it to be useful.<br> :date: __2021-01-06 20:29:16__

 > The app is simple enough to understand, but the methodology of the Public Health department makes the app useless.
 I am covid positive, and cannot "sound the alarm" through the app without a special code that was never given to me.
 So how is the alert system supposed to work if I can't alert anyone??<br> :date: __2020-12-10 06:03:19__